rexhancx/rexhan.github.io/_pages/research.md

 Our final goal is to figure out the function and mechanism of important genes related to those  production traits, apparent traits, or disease-resistant traits of chicken, such as *MSTN*, *TYR*, *DMRT1*, and *HEMGN*, and to genetically improve the traits of chicken.

-The lack of efficient methods to generate gene-modified chicken delayed chicken gene expression and function research, till CRISPR/Cas genome editing system casts light into this field.
 My research focused on chicken genome editing using adenoviral CRISPR/Cas vector.
-Moreover, I developed an efficient and accurate method based on amplicon sequencing for analyzing CRISPR-induced mutations.
+Moreover, I developed an efficient and accurate method based on amplicon sequencing for detecting CRISPR-induced indels.

 <img src="/images/rexres.jpg" style="width:33%"><img src="/images/chickenemb.gif" style="width:33%" title="(c) Anna Franz, 2011"><img src="/images/chickens.jpg" style="width:33%">